 Project Sourcing & Support

-From brief to delivery support, one service chain for cross-border interior projects.
+From design coordination to shipment and installation support, one service chain for cross-border projects.

-This page is built for project teams arriving with drawings, BOQ, room lists, or a material brief.
-George Group helps translate those inputs into sourcing scope, quotation clarity, production coordination, and export-facing delivery support.
+This page is built for project teams arriving with drawings, BOQ, room lists, reference images, site conditions, or a material brief.
+George helps translate those inputs into 3D design coordination, material matching, customized product direction, production coordination, quality checking, shipment coordination, and installation support.

 Connected Service Chain

-A connected service chain from scope review to handover.
+A connected service chain from design review to installation support.

-George Group is positioned to keep the commercial, material, production, and delivery conversation connected, so overseas project teams do not have to rebuild alignment at every stage.
+George is positioned to keep the design, commercial, material, production, shipment, and installation conversation connected, so overseas project teams do not have to rebuild alignment at every stage.

 Scope stays aligned

-Drawings, BOQ, room lists, and supply boundaries are clarified before the quotation path is set.
+Drawings, BOQ, room lists, reference images, site conditions, and supply boundaries are clarified before the quotation path is set.

 Quotations stay aligned

-Commercial feedback stays tied to agreed scope, material matching, and different price-level expectations instead of generic list pricing.
+Commercial feedback stays tied to agreed scope, material matching, customization needs, and different price-level expectations instead of generic list pricing.

 Decisions stay traceable